 Sensitivity analysis

-Sensitivity analysis is an essential process that is used to understand and examine the robustness of model predictions to changes in input parameter values, model structure and processes.
+Sensitivity analysis is an essential process that is used to understand and examine the robustness of model predictions to changes in input parameter values, model structure and processes (e.g. Ezanno et al., 2007).
 In the sensitivity analysis, the behavior of the model and the outputs of interest are examined when the model or its parameters are varied.
 There are different ways to approach sensitivity analysis.
 Sensitivity analysis of input parameters can be assessed by changing the values of one (one-at-time sensitivity analysis) or more (global sensitivity analysis) parameters to examine the impact of these changes on model outputs.
 It can also be done by modeling a specific process in a different way to examine the impact of this process on model predictions (this is sometimes referred to as structural sensitivity analysis).
 Sensitivity analysis can be used to identify parameters and processes that have a major influence on model predictions; therefore, the values of these parameters and the way in which processes are modeled must be certain enough to produce model predictions acceptable to the end-user.

 The simplest method is one-at-a-time perturbations (Norton, 2015).
 However, this does not allow assessment of the sensitivity of the model output to changes in combinations of parameter values (other than the default combination used).
 In most cases it is impractical to vary all parameters in all combinations and examine their influence on the model outputs.
 Another used method is the latin hypercube scheme in which a number of combinations of values for the parameter to be examined are chosen at random (Lord et al., 1996).
 This should represent the desired range of all parameter values.
 Thus, the latin hypercube is not an exhaustive analysis exploring all combination of parameter values, but rather can be a practical shortcut to gain insight into the effect of changes in parameter combinations on the model outputs.
 Many more and complex methods exist (Frey and Patil, 2002; Brookes et al., 2015; Norton, 2015), and a complete review is beyond the scope of this article.